labilezhu/devops-insider/docs/source/k8s/pv/pv.md

 #### Delete

-For volume plugins that support the `Delete` reclaim policy, deletion removes both the PersistentVolume object from Kubernetes, as well as the associated storage asset in the external infrastructure, such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume.
+For volume plugins that support the `Delete` reclaim policy, deletion removes both the PersistentVolume object from Kubernetes, as well as the associated `storage asset` in the external infrastructure, such as an AWS EBS, GCE PD, Azure Disk, or Cinder volume.
 Volumes that were dynamically provisioned inherit the [reclaim policy of their StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reclaim-policy), which defaults to `Delete`.
 The administrator should configure the StorageClass according to users' expectations; otherwise, the PV must be edited or patched after it is created.
 See [Change the Reclaim Policy of a PersistentVolume](https://kubernetes.io/docs/tasks/administer-cluster/change-pv-reclaim-policy/).

 #### Recycle

-**Warning:** The `Recycle` reclaim policy is deprecated.
+**Warning:** The `Recycle` reclaim policy is <mark>deprecated</mark>.
 Instead, the recommended approach is to use dynamic provisioning.

 If supported by the underlying volume plugin, the `Recycle` reclaim policy performs a basic scrub (`rm -rf /thevolume/*`) on the volume and makes it available again for a new claim.